 To help sort through the research, we sat down with Seattle-based nutritionist and registered dietitian Kelly Morrow to understand what that cup o’ joe really does for you.

 What are the benefits of drinking coffee?

-Recent medical studies have shown coffee to have a multitude of health benefits, including reducing the likelihood of developing Alzheimer’s and Parkinson’s disease, preventing Type 2 diabetes, improving athletic performance, alleviating depression, and helping prevent certain types of cancer, heart disease and stroke.
+Recent medical studies have shown coffee to have a multitude of health benefits, including reducing the likelihood of developing Alzheimer’s and Parkinson’s disease, preventing Type 2 diabetes, improving athletic performance, alleviating depression, and helping prevent certain types of cancer and stroke.
 According to Morrow, coffee also has antioxidants and phytochemicals that support good health.